Black Holes, Ellipsoids, and Nonlinear Waves in Pseudo-Finsler Spaces and Einstein Gravity: Off--Diagonal Ansatz and Exact Solutions

 \subsection{Solutions with linear parametric nonholonomic polarizations}

-From a very general d--metric (\ref{5sol1a}) defining nonholonomic deformations of the Schwarzschild solution depending on parameter $\varepsilon ,$ we select locally anisotropic configurations with possible physical interpretation of gravitational vacuum configurations with spherical and/or rotoid (ellipsoid) symmetry.
+For a general d--metric (\ref{5sol1a}) defining nonholonomic deformations of the Schwarzschild solution depending on parameter $ \varepsilon ,$ we can select locally anisotropic configurations with possible physical interpretation of gravitational vacuum configurations with spherical and/or rotoid (ellipsoid) symmetry.
 Let us consider a generating function of type

 and, for simplicity, restrict our analysis only with linear decompositions on a small parameter $\varepsilon ,$ with $0<\varepsilon <<1.$ This way, we shall construct exact solutions with off--diagonal metrics of the\ Einstein equations depending on $\varepsilon $ which for rotoid configurations can be considered as a small eccentricity.
 From a formal point of view, we can summarize on all orders $\varepsilon ^{2},$ $\varepsilon ^{3}...$ stating such recurrent formulas for coefficients when get convergent series to some functions depending both on spacetime coordinates and a parameter $ \varepsilon ,$ see a detailed analysis in Ref. \cite{ijgmmp}.